matthew-collett/solarify/README.md

 ## Usage

-To find the optimal solar panel/battery configuration, run `main.py` with `data.txt` as the data file in the same directory
+To find the optimal solar panel/battery configuration, run `main.py` with `output.txt` as the data file in the same directory